THE ROYAL PALACE OF VENICE: THE ROYAL ROOMS OF THE CORRER MUSEUM

 HOW TO VISIT THE ROYAL PALACE OF VENICE

-To visit the Royal Palace of Venice you only need to buy the ticket for the Doge’s Palace, which is actually the single ticket for the Museums in St Mark’s Square, i.e. the Doge’s Palace, and for the Correr Museum, the National Archaeological Museum, the Monumental Rooms of the Biblioteca Nazionale Marciana.
+To visit the Royal Palace of Venice you only need to buy a single ticket to the Museums of St Mark’s Square, which allows you access to all the museums in St Mark’s, i.e. the Doge’s Palace, the Correr Museum, the National Archaeological Museum and the Monumental Rooms of the Marciana National Library.

 Venice, Piazza San Marco,

 Napoleonic Wing, Monumental Staircase

 The Correr Museum is open daily from 10.00 am to 6.00 pm (last admission 5.00 pm)

 THE ROUTE OF THE HALLS OF THE ROYAL PALACE OF VENICE